-Every year from the day after Thanksgiving until New Year's Day, Lincoln Park Zoo decorates the zoo with strings of lights and bright displays, and extends their hours into the evening in celebration of the holiday season.
+Every year from the day after Thanksgiving until New Year's Day, Chicago's Lincoln Park Zoo gets into the holiday spirit and decorates the zoo with strings of lights and bright displays and extends their hours into the evening.
 But it's not just about the lights.
-The zoo provides other Christmas attractions as well such as:
+The zoo provides other Christmas attractions as well, such as:

 - Giant snowglobes featuring holiday characters

 - Family crafts and temporary tattoos

 - Endangered Species Carousel